 Video: Learn how to print direct-to-film (DTF) on the Epson F2100

-Did you know that you can use your Epson F2100 DTG printer to print direct-to-film sheets?
+Did you know that you can use your Epson F2100 DTG printer or the DTG-C Model X to print direct-to-film sheets?
 It’s actually easier than you might think without modifying your machine with this simple hack.
 Watch the video below to see how we do it.
 But before we show you how, you might ask why you’d want to use a DTG printer for DTF.
 Here are just a few reasons DTG owners have started adding DTF to their arsenal of services:

 - No pretreatment required.
 Even when using white ink!